Karumi/learnyougit/exercises/git_push/problem.md

 We've learned how to get other peoples changes with git fetch.
 It's time to share with them your own work using `git push`.
 This command will send your changes to a Git server for others to see.

 First things first, you won't be able to push to the remote you added previously.
 That is because `https://github.com/karumi/learnyougit` have restricted write access; only us, the karumies, can upload stuff there.
 In order to learn how the push command works and pass this lesson, you will need to fork that repository.
-In short, forking a repository means creating a clone of that repository entirely under your control.
-That means you will have access to freely push your changes!
+In short, forking a repository means creating a copy of that repository under your control where you will have access to freely push your changes!

 To fork a repository you can follow the official GitHub guide: `https://help.github.com/articles/fork-a-repo/`.
 Once you successfully forked the `learnyougit` repository, add it to your remotes with `git remote add my-fork git@github.com:{your-user}/learnyougit.git` and you are ready to go!
 Let's continue with the lesson.